 1. Written Proposal: The student, in consultation with the research advisor and other parties, submits a WRITTEN proposal of the intended dissertation research.
-The academic code of conduct applies, and the written document should be from the student's own hand, not just cutting and pasting old grant proposals, papers, etc.

-The major professor may have input in the form of suggestions on content and organization, but should not directly edit the document.
+The academic code of conduct applies, and the written document should be from the student's own hand, not just cutting and pasting old grant proposals, papers, etc. The major professor may have input in the form of suggestions on content and organization, but should not directly edit the document.
 This proposal should be written in the form of an NRSA F31 NIH grant proposal, and it should include a list of specific aims, an extensive introduction and an outline of the intended experiments with necessary preliminary data, complete with appropriately cited literature.
 The proposal should be approximately 10-15 double-spaced pages long.
 The written proposal must be given to and approved by the qualifying examination committee at least two weeks prior to the scheduled examination.

 2. Oral Exam: At the examination, the student gives an oral presentation of the proposal, including preliminary results.
 The committee then poses questions related to the intended research, background information, and the field of the work.
-The committee may also question areas perceived as the student's weaknesses during the preliminary exam, but only as they pertain to the research proposal.
 The committee chair ensures that the questions are and that each committee member has a more-or-less equal opportunity to question the student.